Schedule-at-a-Glance

 - Angela Acosta, ICESI, Colombia – ISPE Member

-- Macarius Donneyong – University of Ohio – USA - ISPE Member
+- Macarius Donneyong, University of Ohio, USA - FISPE Member

-- Bjorn Wettermark, Uppsala University, Sweden, ISPE Member
+- Bjorn Wettermark, Uppsala University, Sweden - FISPE Member

 Rationale and objectives: Collection of Primary and Secondary Data for Pharmacoepidemiology Studies underscores the critical importance of accurate and comprehensive data to evaluate medication use, safety, and effectiveness, which forms the backbone of evidence-based healthcare decisions.
 This panel aims to discuss best practices, challenges, and innovative approaches in collecting high-quality primary and secondary data for pharmacoepidemiology research, fostering collaborations that can enhance data quality and expand research capacity in diverse healthcare settings.